webtactics/thirdavenue.com.au/pages/about.md

 ---
 layout: layouts/default.njk
 title: About Third Avenue Consulting
-description: Rochelle Burbury has more than 25 years’ experience as a journalist and editor, media trainer and PR professional.
+description: Rochelle Burbury has more than 25 years experience as a journalist, editor, media trainer and PR professional.
 section: about
 class: about
 date: 2023-07-20